Skip to main content

 Types of Enforcement

 Throughout the investigation process we will stay in touch with both the complainant and the person suspected of breaching planning control.
-At all stages of the investigation, we will decide upon the proportionate level of future action.
-The list below details some of the steps we may choose to take, although this list is not exhaustive:
+At all stages of the investigation, we will decide upon the proportionate level of action.
+The list below details some of the steps we may take, although this list is not exhaustive:

 • No further action